atedeg/mdm/docs/_docs/devops-techniques/ci.md

       - completed
 ```

-In this way after the `Build test and deploy` workflow is completed, the `Publish site` workflow is triggered and the site is published using the last git tag as the project version.
+In this way after the `Build test and deploy` workflow is completed, the `Publish site` workflow is triggered
+and the site is published using the last Git tag as the project version.

 The site publication is in a different workflow because we want to publish it by assigning the correct
 project version, and we want to be able to update and publish it independently from the release of new versions of the developed software.